Kihagyás

 }

-In the next step, the GetDescription operation is written in the HardDisk and SoundCard classes.
-Since the virtual function of the base class is being overridden here, the override keyword must also be specified:
+In the next step, the GetDescription method is implemented in the HardDisk and SoundCard classes.
+Since the virtual function of the base class is being overridden here, the override keyword is needed:

 HardDisk.cs